-In traditional database software development, the automatic primary key generation technology is a basic requirement.
+In the development of traditional database software, the automatic sequence generation technology is a basic requirement.
 All kinds of databases have provided corresponding support for this requirement, such as MySQL auto-increment key, Oracle auto-increment sequence and so on.
-It is a tricky problem that there is only one sequence generated by different data nodes only generate one primary key after sharding.
-Auto-increment keys in different physical tables within the same logic table can not perceive each other and thereby generate repeated primary keys.
-Though it is possible to avoid clashes by restricting the initiative value and increase step of auto-increment key, but introducing extra operation rules can make the solution lack integrity and scalability.
+It is a tricky problem that there is only one sequence generated by different data nodes after sharding.
+Auto-increment keys in different physical tables in the same logic table can not perceive each other and thereby generate repeated sequences.
+It is possible to avoid clashes by restricting the initiative value and increasing the step of auto-increment key.
+But introducing extra operation rules can make the solution lack integrity and scalability.

-Currently, there are many third-party solutions that can solve this problem perfectly, such as (UUID and others) relying on some particular algorithms to generate unrepeated keys or introducing sequence generation services.
+Currently, there are many third-party solutions that can solve this problem perfectly, (such as UUID and others) relying on some particular algorithms to generate unrepeated keys or introducing sequence generation services.
 We have provided several built-in key generators, such as UUID, SNOWFLAKE and LEAF (doing).
 Besides, we have also extracted a key generator interface to make users implement self-defined key generator.

-ShardingSphere provides flexible distributed primary key generation strategies.
-Users can configure the primary key generation strategy of each table in sharding rule configuration module, with default snowflake algorithm generating 64bit long integral data.
+ShardingSphere provides flexible distributed sequence generation strategies.
+Users can configure the strategy of each table in sharding rule configuration module, with default snowflake algorithm generating 64bit long integral data.

-As the distributed primary key generation algorithm published by Twitter, snowflake algorithm can ensure the primary key of different processes are not repeated and those of the same process are ordered.
+As the distributed sequence generation algorithm published by Twitter, snowflake algorithm can ensure sequences of different processes do not repeat and those of the same process are ordered.

-In the same process, it makes sure of unrepeated ID through time at first, or through order if the time is identical.
-In the same time,with monotonously increasing time, if servers are adjusted to be generally synchronized, it can be assumed that generated primary keys are overall ordered in distributed environment.
-This can guarantee the effectiveness in index field insertion, like the primary key of MySQL Innodb storage engine.
+In the same process, it makes sure that IDs do not repeat through time, or through order if the time is identical.
+In the same time,with monotonously increasing time, if servers are generally synchronized, generated sequences are generally assumed to be ordered in a distributed environment.
+This can guarantee the effectiveness in index field insertion, like the sequence of MySQL Innodb storage engine.

-In the primary key generated with snowflake algorithm, binary form has 4 parts, and from high to low they are 1 bit sign, 41bit timestamp, 10bit work ID and 12bit sequence number.
+In the sequence generated with snowflake algorithm, binary form has 4 parts, 1 bit sign, 41bit timestamp, 10bit work ID and 12bit sequence number from high to low.

 Reserved sign bit, constantly to be zero.

 41bit timestamp can contain 2 to the power of 41 milliseconds.
-One year can uses
+One year can use

 365 * 24 * 60 * 60 * 1000 milliseconds.
 We can see from the calculation: